calebmkim/mysportsblog/content/blog/historical-nba.md

 It may be unfair to the Celtics, but the reason I don't have them ahead of the Tier 2 teams is because I don't think they had as difficult competitions as those teams.
 The '13 and '14 Heat and Spurs had each other to compete with (along with the Kevin Durant and Russell Westbrook Thunder team) and the '16 Cavs had to compete with the 73-win Warriors.

-I don't think the Celtics had to compete with anyone as good as the teams I just mentioned.: they had an incredibly easy path to the Finals (faced zero 50 win teams, and literally every team they played in the East had their best player injured), before facing a healthy 50-win Mavs team in the finals.
+I don't think the Celtics had to compete with anyone as good as the teams I just mentioned: they had an incredibly easy path to the Finals (faced zero 50 win teams, and literally every team they played in the East had their best player injured), before facing a healthy 50-win Mavs team in the finals.
 The Mavs are good, but I don't think they're on the level of the teams I mentioned previously.
 Maybe if the Mavs end up winning multiple championships, then I'll view this Celtics team differently.
 But for now, I honestly wouldn't feel confident picking the '23-'24 Celtics in a 7 game series against the '15-'16 Cavs.